vyca2017/content/content/tutorials/freecom/part-2.md

 Notice that this time, the `allMessagesQuery` also takes in an argument which is the `conversationId` of the `Conversation` that we're filtering for, so that we only retrieve messages that belong to this specific conversation.

 However, since we're not explicitly sending the query using the `ApolloClient`, we don't have a way to pass the required argument `conversationId` to some function call.
-In such a case where we're using `graphql` to wrap our component with a query, we need to provide the input arguments for the query (or mutation) through the props of the component!
+In such a case when we're using `graphql` to wrap our component with a query, we need to provide the input arguments for the query (or mutation) through the props of the component!

 So, in our case, the `allMessagesQuery` will only work if the `Chat` component's props contain a value for the key `conversationId`.